davebenson/doom4-walkthrough/README.md

 # Mission 10: Titan's Realm

 ## Mission 10: Introduction
-From the walkway, find Codex Entry "Artifacts / Slayer's Testament: IV".
+From the walkway, find Codex Entry "Artifacts / Slayer's Testament #4".

 ## Mission 10: First Fight
 Jump far down to a bloody pit to be immediately attacked by 3 Cacodaemons.